- Summary

 A student who is in good standing per SAP in their program transferring to either a campus program or an online program, will be evaluated according to the SAP policies and procedures for the programs.

 The evaluation criteria and period of time until the next applicable evaluation point may differ from the SAP policies of the student’s original program.
 Only credits and grades from courses, including transfer, that count towards the new major degree requirements will be included in the SAP calculation.
-The student should work closely with his/her academic counselor to understand the SAP implications (including financial aid implications) of his/her transfer before taking any action.
+The student should work closely with his/her academic counselor to understand the SAP implications (including financial aid implications) of their transfer before taking any action.
 A student’s academic file may be shared with any South University location as needed to complete the transfer.

 II.
 Minimum Standards for Undergraduate Academic/Financial Aid Progress and Consequences for Failing to Meet Minimum Standards